CATALPAresearch/mod_longpage/readme.md

 * remove, install or reinstall node_modules (npm install)
 * moodle: purge caches and disable caching (use search: 'cache' on moodle site administration)
 * If there is a javascript error that app-lazy.js could not be loaded, try to create a symbolic link from app-lazy.min.js to app-lazy.js.
-For windows users:
+For Windows users:
 ```shell
 mklink mod\longpage\amd\src\app-lazy.min.js mod\longpage\amd\build\app-lazy.min.js
 ```